-6.43 The Highways Agency and WSCC are statutory consultees on the Local Plan.
-Close working with WSCC has taken place throughout the production of the Local Plan to address transport issues and impacts arising from its policies including the undertaking of a transport study.
-The CWS&GB Strategic Planning Board is prioritising transport schemes in the area which includes a package of sustainable transport measures.
+6.48 The Highways Agency and West Sussex County Council (WSCC) are statutory consultees on the Local Plan.
+The Highways England Delivery Plan 2020-25 identifies

-- 6.44 The Highways England Delivery Plan 2015 2020 includes the commitment to take forward the Worthing to Lancing A27 Improvement Scheme which includes improvement schemes across the A27 to help relieve congestion at a number of hot spots. - 6.45 West Sussex County Council (WSCC) are working with Worthing Borough Council to progress significant improvements to the public realm in Worthing town centre.
-Funding has been allocated to make improvements to support the comprehensive redevelopment of town centre sites. - 6.46 Meetings have taken place and will continue to take place with the developers/land owners of the proposed strategic allocations in the Worthing Local Plan in order to address the transport issues and to agree appropriate transport mitigation measures to be put in place, as required.
+- the A27 between Worthing and Lancing for a package of enhancements to improve capacity and flow of traffic, as well as to reduce congestion, improve safety and enhance community cohesion. - 6.49 Close working with WSCC has taken place throughout the production of the Local Plan to address transport issues and impacts arising from its policies including the undertaking of a transport study.
+The West Sussex Transport Plan (2011-2026) provides strategic direction for transport planning within Worthing, focusing on the objectives of promoting economic growth; tackling climate change; providing access to services, employment and housing; and improving safety, security and health.
+WSCC are working with Worthing Borough Council to progress significant improvements to the public realm in Worthing town centre - 6.50 Meetings have taken place and will continue to take place with the developers/land owners of the proposed strategic allocations in the Worthing Local Plan in order to address the transport issues and to agree appropriate transport mitigation measures to be put in place, as required.